vsouza/awesome-ios/README.md

  * [YapDatabaseExtensions](https://github.com/danthorpe/YapDatabaseExtensions) - YapDatabase extensions for use with Swift :large_orange_diamond:[e]
  * [RealmGeoQueries](https://github.com/mhergon/RealmGeoQueries) - RealmGeoQueries simplifies spatial queries with Realm Cocoa.
 In the absence of and official functions, this library provide the possibility to do proximity search.  :large_orange_diamond:[e]
  * [SwiftMongoDB](https://github.com/Danappelxx/SwiftMongoDB) - A MongoDB interface for Swift :large_orange_diamond:
+ * [ObjectiveRocks](https://github.com/iabudiab/ObjectiveRocks) - An Objective-C wrapper of Facebook's RocksDB - A Persistent Key-Value Store for Flash and RAM Storage.

 ### Data Structures / Algorithms
  * [SwiftSortedList](https://github.com/bemindinteractive/SwiftSortedList) - A sorted list implementation written in Swift :large_orange_diamond: